ChenZhaoXing-HUNNU/Nehari-manifold-optimization-method/README.md

 # NMOM
 This repository contains the Matlab codes used to reproduce the results presented in the paper 'Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs'
 ## Directory structure
-Each folder in this repository corresponds to a specific numeric test, and contains the scripts required to reproduce the results.
+Each folder in this repository corresponds to a specific numerical test, and contains the scripts required to reproduce the results.
 - henon-1-dimension
   + Contains codes for computing the ground state solution of  the H\'enon equation in $\Omega = (-1,1) $,
         $$
        \begin{aligned}
         u''(x) + |x|^{l} |u(x)|^{p-1}u(x) &= 0, \quad x \in \Omega\\
         u(x) &= 0,  \quad  x \in \partial \Omega
        \end{aligned}
        $$
   + Files:
     * Comp_henon_1d.m  --- the main matlab code